Psychiatric Service Dog · ADA Guide

 Trained tasks must directly mitigate the disability — such as nightmare interruption, hypervigilance reduction, deep pressure therapy, environment-checking before sleep, or over-sedation alerts.

 Yes.
-A Michigan-licensed mental health professional evaluates the underlying psychiatric condition, certifies ADA-qualifying impairment, and recommends specific PSD tasks that address insomnia as a symptom.
+A licensed mental health professional evaluates the underlying psychiatric condition, certifies ADA-qualifying impairment, and recommends specific PSD tasks that address insomnia as a symptom.

-Does insomnia from PTSD qualify for a Michigan PSD?
+Does insomnia linked to PTSD or psychiatric disorders qualify for a PSD?

 Yes.
 PTSD is a well-established ADA-qualifying condition.
 When insomnia is a primary PTSD symptom — including nightmares, hypervigilance, or sleep disruption — a PSD can be trained to address these specific tasks.